api3dao/oev-docs/docs/dapps/integration/contract-integration.md

 ::: info ⚠️ Warning

 `timestamp` is not the block timestamp at the time of the update.
-It is reported system (i.e., off-chain) time.
+It is the reported system (i.e., off-chain) time.
 A common mistake is using `require(timestamp <= block.timestamp)`.
 This should be avoided for two reasons:

 1. If `block.timestamp` lags compared to actual time, this will revert.
-   However, that is not a valid reason to avoid using the data feed, and will cause unnecessary downtime.
+   However, that is not a valid reason to avoid using the data feed, and will cause unnecessary downtime for your contract.
 2. Some L2 implementations use the timestamp of the latest block as `block.timestamp` (rather than the system time of the node) when a static call is made to the RPC endpoint.
    This means that this `require()` will revert during static calls even when `block.timestamp` does not actually lag.
-   This disables OEV searchers from using the intended workflow, and will reduce the amount of OEV Rewards you will receive as a result.
+   This disables OEV searchers from using the intended workflow, and will reduce the amount of OEV Rewards you will receive in practice.

 :::